DECLASSIFIED · NRG / DFA / EX-26.06 · READING COPY · DISTRIBUTION C

 50% 70% 85%

-Second impeachment trial actually happens, late November / early December 2027.
-Acquittal — but at the closest margin yet, with the most defectors of any of the four trials.
+Second-impeachment trial actually happened, November–December 2027.
+Acquittal — but at the closest margin yet.
+Defectors 6–17 — the highest count of any of the four trials.
 Still nowhere near 67.
-The federation finally moves the survival estimate downward.
+The federation revised the survival estimate downward for the first time, from 70% best guess to 55%.

 Party defectors voting to convict